Council tax - discounts, exemptions and disabled persons reduction

 If a person gets the discount and is the only non-student living at an address where all the other residents are students, an exemption will apply.
 This means there will be no Council tax to pay at all.

-If you think the discount or exemption applies, please download and fill in this application form.
+If you think the discount or exemption applies, please complete the online application form.